google-research/google-research/simple_probabilistic_programming/README.md

 ### Program Transformations

-Using interceptors, one can also apply program transformations, which map from one representation of a model to another.
+Using tracing, one can also apply program transformations, which map from one representation of a model to another.
 This provides convenient access to different model properties depending on the downstream use case.